TaliBytes/php-home-server/readme.md

 ## Directories

 - /root is where the source files are stored (ie, *.php)
+- /sql is where MySQL schema, etc is stored

 ## Contributing

-This project is currently not allowing outside contribution.
+This project is currently not allowing outside contributions.

 ## License